-Filing a Personal Injury Claim
+Bringing a Personal Injury Claim

-Depending on the case, you may be able to receive punitive damages that go beyond reimbursement for the medical and lost income costs associated with your injuries.
+Depending on your case, you may be able to receive punitive damages that go beyond reimbursement for the medical and lost income costs associated with your injuries.
 The purpose of punitive damages is to punish a wrongdoer who recklessly or intentionally harms someone.
 The amount of compensation you could receive for your personal injury depends on the specific circumstances of your case.

 Florida has limits on punitive damages.
 In most common situations, like car accidents and slip and fall injuries, Florida has set a cap.
-In these cases, the total punitive damages you can generally receive is equal to either three times the amount of the compensation you are awarded, or up to $500,000, whichever amount is greater.
-If you are unsure about the amount of damages you would be eligible to receive, it’s best to consult an experienced personal injury lawyer who can answer all of your questions and address any concerns you may have.
+In these cases, the total punitive damages you can receive is generally equal to either three times the amount of the compensation you are awarded, or up to $500,000, whichever amount is greater.
+If you are unsure about the amount of damages you would be eligible to receive, it’s best to consult an experienced personal injury lawyer who can answer all your questions and address any concerns you may have.

 When you suffer a personal injury, the process of receiving compensation for your medical expenses and lost income can be difficult and stressful.
 The last thing you want to worry about during your recovery process is overcoming the stress and anxiety of a legal case.